 Let’s say you’re playing a song that mainly stays on a D chord, like “Reuben’s Train.”
 When you’re trying to play along with the song, or figure out the melody, you need to know the notes that make up a D chord.
 Those notes are D, F# and A. If you know where to find D, F# and A notes, you’ll have a much easier time figuring out the melody, or notes to accompany the song.
 If you only know the numbers, you’re paddling upstream without a paddle.

-Not to try to sell you a book, or anything, but I do suggest you check out my recent book, Bluegrass Mandolin for the Complete Ignoramus!, which teaches twenty-eight songs, using both standard musical notation and my original tab.
+If you need help getting started playing the mandolin, I do suggest you check out my books, Bluegrass Mandolin for the Complete Ignoramus!, and Easy 2-Chord Songs for Mandolin (just released!), which teach dozens of great songs, using both standard musical notation and my original tab.

 Then I’ll offer you this guarantee.
 If you try the book, and either don’t like it, or don’t get anything out of it, return it, and I’ll send you back your money.
 Just tell me how much you paid for it.
 How’s that?